Skip to content

 When enabled, the Administration UI expects a languages.json file at the root of your LightNet site.

-If your site currently defines languages inline inside lightnet(...), move that array into a dedicated languages.json file and import it back into astro.config.mjs.
+If your site currently defines languages inline inside lightnet(...), move that array into a dedicated languages.json file and then import it back into astro.config.mjs.

 Before: